olcf/SC20_HandsOn_with_Summit/challenges/Access_Summit_and_Clone_Repo/README.md

 ssh username@login1.ascent.olcf.ornl.gov
 ```

-If you did not obtain access to Ascent before the training, please follow [these instructions](https://docs.olcf.ornl.gov/systems/summit_user_guide.html#obtaining-access-to-ascent) to apply.
-However, we cannot guarantee that your access will be ready in time for you to participate in the hands-on session.

 Once you have successfully logged in to Ascent, you can move on to Step 2.

 ## Step 2: Clone GitHub Repository for this Event